kedarbshetty/Pyramid-Pattern/README.md

-# Pyramid-Pattern
+# Pyramid Pattern in C

-C program to print vertical and horizontal star pyramid patterns using nested loops.
+This program prints **vertical** and **horizontal** star pyramids using C.

+## Features
+- Supports multiple test cases
+- Vertical pyramid requires an odd number of rows
+- Clean pattern generation using nested loops

+## Input Format
+- First line: number of test cases `t`
+- For each test case:
+  - `p` → rows for vertical pyramid (odd)
+  - `q` → rows for horizontal pyramid

+## Example